Republic of Seychelles

 Birding the Seychelles

-The islands of Seychelles lie between approximately 4ºS and 10ºS and 46ºE and 54ºE in the western Indian Ocean.
 A small landmass and geographic isolation limits the number of species compared to continental areas but size isn’t everything.
 For a start, the main islands (in terms of population and accessibility) are both the world’s only granitic ocean islands and the world’s oldest ocean islands.
 Antiquity means a high level of endemism while oceanic isolation means huge seabird colonies.
 Added to this, there is a remarkably high number of migrant species making up almost three-quarters of the species on the Seychelles list.
+Seychelles hosts some of the largest seabird colonies in the world, notably on the outer islands of Aldabra and Cosmoledo.
+In granitic Seychelles the largest colonies are on Aride Island including the world’s largest numbers of two species.

 A visit to Bird Island (two nights stay) is a must for the serious birder.
 It is named after the enormous Sooty Tern colony present April-September but October-December is the most exciting time to see rarities, when almost any Eurasian migrant could turn up, due to the location of the island on the northern perimeter of the Seychelles Bank.
 A trip to the outer islands requires joining a cruiseship or one of a few live-aboard schooners based at Mahé.
 However, opportunities have become more limited since the rise of Somali piracy and currently require special permission and security arrangements.
 Most of the outer islands are very young, only a few thousand years, so have few land birds and no endemics except in the Aldabra group, which is more ancient.
 Nine of the twenty IBAS of Seychelles are in the outer islands mainly due to huge seabird colonies.
 The World Heritage Site of Aldabra accounts for around one-third of the landmass of Seychelles, but is uninhabited except for the warden and staff of the research station.
-Avian attractions include 11 seabird species and nine endemic species or subspecies, including the last flightless bird of the Indian Ocean (Aldabra Rail).
+Avian attractions include 11 seabird species and nine endemic species or subspecies, including the last flightless bird of the Indian Ocean (Aldabra Rail) and, of course, the main attraction are the healthy, yet fragile population, of 150,000 giant tortoises that live solely on the atoll.

 -